What is a Care Farm?

 We offer a complete care service, with full supervision from our fully trained and experienced staff.
 This is a chargeable service and we expect participants to book a place for a term or year, although we will also offer short term introduction period.

 If you know an adult who would like to access this service, then please do get in touch.
 We do not have to be limited to Wednesdays either.
 Our care farming staff are trained and experienced in working with adults with a range of disabilities.
-This is an inclusive and valuable project and runs each Wednesday from 9.30am-3.30pm.
+This is an inclusive and valuable project and runs each Tuesday, Wednesday and Thursday from 9.00am-3.30pm.

-If you think you or someone you know could benefit from this service read our Fordhall Care Farming first steps to joining document
+If you think you or someone you know could benefit from this service read our Care Farm first steps to joining document

-Alternatively, call our Care Farming Manager, Bex Syrett for advice on how to access this service and for up to date prices.
+Alternatively, contact our Care Farming Manager, Bex Syrett for advice on how to access this service and for up to date prices.